Meth Addiction Treatment

 Because the risk of relapse never fully ends, addiction recovery is a lifelong process.
 That’s why we at Footprints to Recovery have quality aftercare programs to support you after you leave any of our addiction treatment programs.

 Recovery doesn’t end the day you leave treatment.
 Maintaining your sobriety from drugs and alcohol is a lifelong process.
 That’s why we’ll help you create an aftercare plan.
-That’s also why we have the Our Whole Life alumni program.
+That’s also why we have our alumni program.
 Our alumni groups offer chances to connect with other alumni of our programs in a fun, community-building way.
 They also act as safe spaces to process the challenges that may come up in your recovery journey.

 Questions about treatment options?